ahmedwab/Face-detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A face detection softwae built to detect facial images from a webcam and count the amount of faces detectable.
+A face detection software built to detect facial images from a webcam and count the amount of faces detectable.